-The University of Michigan is committed to helping faculty have fulfilling family lives while pursuing their academic ambitions.
-We provide benefits and services such as paid leave for new parents, time off the tenure clock, university operated child care facilities, backup emergency child care, and job search assistance for partners.
-Your family becomes part of our family at Michigan.”
+The University of Michigan is dedicated to supporting faculty members in balancing their academic goals with fulfilling family lives.
+We offer a number of benefits and services, including paid maternity and parental leave, time off the tenure clock, university-operated child care facilities, backup child care options, and career support for partners.
+At Michigan, your family becomes an integral part of our community.”

 The University of Michigan: A Commitment to Families